adityanegii/Match-Predictor-FBREF/README.md

 ## Running

+First edit the constants.py file in the server directory to set the chromedriver path.
+You will need to install the chromedriver that matches your version of Chrome and your architecture (https://googlechromelabs.github.io/chrome-for-testing/).

 Open up a terminal and navigate to the directory where the project is located.

 First create a virtual environment using `python -m venv venv` on Windows or `python3 -m venv venv` on macOS or Linux and then activate it using `venv/scripts/activate` on Windows`source venv/bin/activate` for macOS and Linux.
 Then install the required libraries using `pip install -r requirements.txt`.